aszepieniec/stark-anatomy/docs/fri.md

 ### Index Folding

-The above description glosses over a counter-intuitive point but highly subtle: *the random indices are not independent between rounds*.
+The above description glosses over a counter-intuitive but highly subtle point: *the random indices are not independent between rounds*.
 Instead, the same index is re-used across all rounds, with reductions modulo the codeword length when necessary.

 The reason why sampling the indices independently in each round less insecure, is because it is likely to fail to catch hybrid codewords, as the next picture shows.